pidddgy/snake/README.md

 # snake clone
 hi mr heathfield

 Multiplayer snake game!
 Inspired by the retro classic and slither.io.
-The object is get as big as possible while simultaneously stopping others from growing.
+The object is get as big as possible while simultaneously stopping others from growing (kill them by running in front of them).
 Some features include a live scoreboard and customizable nickname/color.
-Check it out @ https://vast-gorge-79620.herokuapp.com/ (i am too lazy and broke to get an actual domain)
+Check it out @ https://vast-gorge-79620.herokuapp.com/ (i am too lazy and broke to get an actual domain).
+Snakes are controlled with arrow keys.

 ## High level overview
 ### snake class